The Slow Destruction of Wealth

-There is one thing that tends to protect you from the theft of inflation…and that’s gold.
+There is one thing that has historically proven to be a means of wealth protection from the theft of inflation, and that’s gold.

 In 1901, the price of gold per ounce in Australia was around $8.50.
 100 years later, using the RBA’s own inflation calculator, that puts the price of gold in ‘today’s dollars’ at $425.

 In 2001, the average price of gold in Aussie dollars was $460 per ounce.

 With the complete absence of reliable statistics, the RBA’s inflation calculator says that, today, one ounce of gold should be worth around $650.

 But Roy Morgan’s inflation data shows us that the RBA’s calculator isn’t an honest account of our loss of purchasing power.
 Taking its 5.1% average back to 2001, it gives us a price of $1,090 in today’s dollars.

 Yet today the price of gold in Aussie dollars is trading at $1,700 per ounce.

 Gold has been a reliable protector against inflation over the past 200 years.
 Chances are, the price of gold per ounce is a far more reliable measure of Australians’ loss of purchasing power.